-We place major importance on drawing in its broadest contexts, through which you will translate your ideas into digital formats, wall-coverings, fashion fabrics, greetings and other materials.
+We place major importance on drawing in its broadest contexts, through which you will translate your ideas into digital formats, wall-coverings, fashion and interior fabrics, greetings and innovative materials and surfaces.

-You’ll use cutting-edge computer suites plus professionally equipped workshops for dyeing, screen-printing, heat-transfer printing, digital printing and laser-cutting.
+You’ll use cutting-edge computer suites plus professionally equipped workshops for dyeing, screen-printing, heat-transfer printing, digital printing, laser-cutting as well as woodwork and ceramics.
 The emphasis is on originality and innovation, and the highest standards of work and professionalism.

 We love creativity, critical thinking and design in all its guises, but equally we recognise the desire to make a living doing something so wonderful, which is why we place a strong value on offering real world experiences and employability.

-Typically, first year students have a week-long study trip to Amsterdam or another cultural capital while second-year students have a choice of two visits linked to our trade fairs.
+Typically, first year students will engage in cultural study trips while second-year students have a choice of visits linked to their growing professional interest and specialised trade fairs.